-Name (child) Name (teac her) Notes
+Name (child) Name (tead her) Notes

-Evidence found in v ork
+Evidence found in v which pupil book.
+Date of wo ork

-Title of we ork
+Title of wo ork

 The pupil can:

 1T.
 Write for a range of purposes

 2T.
-Use paragraphs to organise ideas
+Use paragraphs t to organise ideas

 3T.
-In narratives, des scribe settings and characters
+In narratives, des scribe settings and l characters

 4T.
-In non-narrative the writing and s sub-neadings, but writing, use simple upport the reader ullet points) devices to structur (e.g. headings e
+In non-narrative withe writing and sub-headings, but writing, use simple upport the reader ullet points) devices to structure (e.g. headings e

 5T.
 Use mostly corre ctly:

-Capital letters 3
+Capital letters

 Full stops

 Question mar ks

-Commas for I ists
+Commas for li

-Apostrophes for contraction
+Apostrophes 1

 6T.
-Spell correctly m spelling list, and spelling list ost words from the some words from e year 3 / year 4) the year 5 / year 6
+Spell correctly most words from the year 3 / year 4) spelling list, and some words from the year 5 / year 6 spelling list

 7T.
-Write legibly
+Write legibly 1

-TA judgement agreed not agreed appeal decided remoderation 1 HT (sig ) Mod (sig)
+TA judgement agreed not agreed appeal decided remoderation HT (sig) Mod (sig)

-\These are detailed in the word lists within the spelling appendix to the national curriculum (English Appendix 1).
+^{}These are detailed in the word lists within the spelling appendix to the national curriculum (English Appendix 1).
 Teachers should refer to these to exemplify the words that pupils should be able to spell.
-At this standard, there is no specific requirement for a pupil's handwriting to be joined.\
+At this standard, there is no specific requirement for a pupil's handwriting to be joined.

-Key Stage 2 writing standardisation/moderation 2024
+Key Stage 2 writing standardisation/moderation 2025